andrea-vilchez/andrea-vilchez.github.io/_pages/teaching.md

 ## Teaching

-I have nearly 12 years of teaching experience, as an instructor or as a teaching assistant, at Universidad del Pacífico (Lima, Peru) and the University of Maryland, College Park, MD.
+I have nearly 12 years of teaching experience, as an instructor and as a teaching assistant, at Universidad del Pacífico (Lima, Peru) and the University of Maryland, College Park, MD.

 ### University of Maryland, College Park